About Me

 Love is a strong force in my life, and I’ll be honest: I haven’t known love without pain.
 So when love hurts, I hear you.
 I believe healing happens when we feel seen, understood and gently challenged to grow.

-Outside of this work, I’m a big coffee lover, a vintage soul and an animal lover.
-I value depth, honesty and meaningful conversations - because through them, clarity emerges and life begins to feel more aligned.
+Beyond our work together, you'll usually find me with a latte in my hand and my favourite book to keep me company.
+I’m also a vintage soul and a devoted animal lover.
+I'm a person with a million questions and an anxious perfectionist heart.
+Most importantly, I value depth, honesty and meaningful conversations - because through them, clarity emerges and life begins to feel more aligned.

 With warmth and care